matthewwachter/td-sourcerer/README.md

 The **Transition Progress Shape** parameter sets the filter shape (or slope shape) of the transition's progress.
 This parameter can affect the feeling of the transition by rounding out the start and/or end of the transition's speed.

-There are several types of shapes to choose from:
+There are several types of transition shapes to choose from:

 - **Linear**
 	- A constant linear slope that can feel a bit mechanical.
 Usually this is desired for a custom transition file as the frames play back at a constant rate.